ktemba/iapCommunities/README.md

-# IAP Feed
+# IAP Communities

-IAP Feed is a web application that aims to solve the information overload of the IAP Univerisity Emails.
+IAP Communities is a web application that aims to solve the information overload of the IAP Univerisity Emails.
 In the application, users will:

 - have the ability to view posts which suit the needs tailored to them.
 - share posts in the general section pertaining their Student Life at IAP University.